 Business-related science and research -

-Close collaboration between business and science is one of Lusatia’s special trademarks.
-A strong knowledge-based economy is the basis for this innovative force – investors can find excellent collaboration partners for economic success.
-For this reason, the states of Saxony and Brandenburg support this collaboration very specifically, with a long-term perspective.
+The close cooperation between business and science is one of Lusatia’s special trademarks.
+A strong knowledge-based economy is the foundation for this innovative force – investors find excellent cooperation partners here for economic success.
+For this reason, he states of Saxony and Brandenburg support this collaboration very targeted and sustainable.

-Leading universities and research facilities characterise the profile of the region.
-At the Cottbus and Senftenberg campuses of Brandenburg University of Technology Cottbus-Senftenberg, at Technical University of Applied Sciences Wildau and Zittau/Görlitz University of Applied Sciences, roughly 14,000 students learn and conduct research in over 50 disciplines, predominantly in natural sciences and engineering.
+Leading universities and research institutions shape the profile of the region.
+At the Cottbus and Senftenberg campuses of Brandenburg University of Technology Cottbus-Senftenberg, at Technical University of Applied Sciences Wildau and Zittau/Görlitz University of Applied Sciences, roughly 14,000 students learn and research in more than 50 disciplines, predominantly in natural sciences and engineering sciences.

-Internationality plays an important role here.
+Internationality plays an important role.
 More than 100 nations are represented in the lecture halls.
-Roughly one student in five comes from abroad.
+RAbout every5th student comes from abroad.
 And Brandenburg University of Technology Cottbus-Senftenberg alone cultivates more than 250 academic collaborations around the globe.

 Best contacts to companies

 The close collaboration between science and business in Lusatia also attracts increasingly renowned non-university research facilities.
 One example is the Fraunhofer biopolymer processing test centre at the Schwarzheide chemicals site.
-In the face of structural change, particular emphasis is being given to attracting additional non-university research facilities.
+In the course of structural change, particular emphasis is being placed on the settlement of further non-university research facilities.